Prepare your vehicle for an emergency

 - jumper leads

 - a suitable fire extinguisher and woollen fire blanket

 - a copy of your emergency plan.

 Prepare your vehicle

-If an evacuation seems likely, keep a full tank of fuel in your car, check tyre pressures (including the spare) and that the car jack is in the vehicle.
-Remember that petrol stations may be closed during emergencies or unable to pump during electricity outages.
+If an evacuation seems likely, keep a full tank of fuel in your car, check tyre pressures (including the spare) and make sure the jack is in the vehicle.
+Remember that petrol stations may be closed during emergencies or they may not be able to pump during electricity outages.